SomeWeekendReading/someweekendreading.github.io/_posts/2021-08-29-covid-simpson.md

 <a id="fn10">10</a>: J Ellenberg, ["Coronavirus vaccines work.
 But this statistical illusion makes people think they don't."](https://www.washingtonpost.com/outlook/2021/08/31/covid-israel-hospitalization-rates-simpsons-paradox/), _Washington Post_, 2021-Aug-31.[↩](#fn10a)

 <a id="fn11">11</a>: Weekend Editor, ["R script to plot normalized, stratified Israeli vaccine efficacies and confidence intervals"]({{ site.baseurl }}/assets/2021-08-29-covid-simpson-ve-confidence-intervals-by-age.r), [_Some Weekend Reading_ blog]({{ site.baseurl }}/), 2021-Aug-29.
 The [tab-separated value file used as an input]({{ site.baseurl }}/assets/2021-08-29-covid-simpson-Israeli_data_August_15_2021-vax-summary.tsv) was derived from [Morris's data]({{ site.baseurl }}/assets/2021-08-29-covid-simpson-Israeli_data_August_15_2021-vax-summary.xlsx).
 There is also a [transcript]({{ site.baseurl }}/assets/2021-08-29-covid-simpson-ve-confidence-intervals-by-age.txt) of running the script. [↩](#fn11a)

+<a id="fn12">12</a>: G Cornell, ["What Does It Really Mean When a Headline Says '75 Percent of Cases Occurred in Vaccinated People'?"](https://slate.com/technology/2021/08/what-it-means-when-75-percent-of-covid-19-cases-occur-in-vaccinated-people.html), _Slate_, 2021-Aug-04. [↩](#fn12a)